API-Calculus: Syntax

 The API program has its own syntax that it follows in order to make the program run smoothly.
 The program is broken down into four main categories such as terms, processes, knowledge units, and milieu.
 The terms can be names, terms, facts, rules or functions that are assigned to variable names of the program.
 The process is the list of expressions used within the program to solve a calculus problem or equation.
 The knowledge units or commonly known as parameters are the facts and rules that can be used in order to solve the program.
 Lastly, the milieu is the ability to transfer computer data and information from one computer to another independently.

 Flaws

-The only flaw that the API Calculus has is the ability to not support a security system on mobile devices such as laptops.
+The only flaw that the API Calculus has is that it doesn't have the ability to support a security system on mobile devices such as laptops.
 The problem is that is any outside source tries to enter the milieu is not allowed to enter because the API Calculus requires proof that is can be a trusted source.